hiroshimamiya/EPIB685/README.md

 **Supplementary readings**
 There is no one text for this course – lectures benefit articles provided in the class.
 Students wishing to pursue employment as an epidemiologist and/or conduct independent epidemiological research may wish to obtain the following resources from course reserve or purchase:

 *Environmental Epidemiology: Principles and Methods* , RM Merrill (Jones & Bartlett Learning, 2008);
 • “Exposure assessment in occupational and environmental epidemiology”, M Nieuwenhuijsen et al. (Oxford University Press, 2015);
-January 1, 2022 9
 • “A biological approach to environmental assessment and epidemiology”, TJ Smith and D Kriebel (Oxford University Press, 2010); and,
 • “EPA - Guidelines for Exposure Assessment”.

 Other books also on the class web page including “A pocket guide to epidemiology”; “Glossary of Epidemiological Terms”; “Dictionary of environmental health”

 ## Grading Scheme